-Partners in Health (PIH) is a statewide community-based program that provides support to families of children with chronic health conditions or young adults themselves, regardless of income.
-Partners in Health is free for eligible families and is funded primarily by New Hampshire Medicaid, the Bureau of Special Medical Services, private as well as community grants and resources.
-The program also provides community events, education, and resource access.
+Partners in Health (PIH) is a statewide community-based program that provides support to families of children with chronic health conditions.
+The program is free for eligible families and is funded primarily by New Hampshire Medicaid, the Bureau of Special Medical Services, private as well as community grants and resources.

 Partners in Health services families in NH who have children from birth to age 21 with a with a chronic health condition expected to be ongoing for six months or longer, certified by a physician, and having a significant impact on daily life.
 These chronic health conditions include (but are not limited to):

 - Spina Bifida